Jemoka/blag/content/posts/KBhnus_eng401_film_analysis.md

     -   and the scene with Cass
 -   Iago: "And that's a promise
 -   The Iago/Othello closeups are very close

--   Who's billi coats (the man that's dead)
+-   Othello gave the impetus that he is afraid of marriage falling apart explicitly, and Iago explicitly planted into Cassio that their marrage is failing
+    -   **Cassio in this version is much more active, it is not entirely a misunderstanding**
+-   "TLC": shot from above---kind of pressure overpushing
+-   **Dessie** _bought_ the gown
+-   moment whenever light comes across Iago's face

-****repeating violin theme in happiness****!!!!
+-   ****repeating violin theme in happiness****!!!!
+-   ****repeating vocal theme in sadness****!!!!

 -   "It's a shame really, really.
 He's a broken man."
     -   Who is Iago talking to?
 -   Is Othello really rushed to his head?
 -   "I want an example made": kind of a way of cracking
 -   Advanced interrogation methods: methods of guaranteeing trust
--   "I know what you are talking about, I've been there"
+-   **"I know what you are talking about, I've been there"**
-    -   BOTH interrogation
+    -   interrogation
     -   and the scene with Cass
+    -   and towards Othehllo
+-   I don't think I can handle it
+    -   before otherllo's "death" (unraveling)
+    -   before the constable's actual death

--   "Scares me"
+-   Othello realization
+    -   Extreme close ups
+    -   When Othello was about to kill Iago, lots of light on hisface

+-   Death scene, repeat from the beginning, replaying the intro
+-   So desdemona looks the same as in life or death

+-   Also Emilia didn't die??

 With remember